Find Your Perfect School

 Yale University encourages students to take a gap year to gain enriching experiences that will help shape them as college students.
 The Gap Year programs they support include cultural immersions and service abroad, gaining hands-on experience through enrolment, and many more.

-One Gap Year program is designed for African scholars, many of which later go to Yale University.
+One Gap Year program is designed for African scholars, many of whom later go to Yale University.
 They can attend the African Leadership Academy, a high school located in South Africa that aims to develop the continent’s future leaders.

 Students who attend ALA can take a two-year pre-university course with Entrepreneurial Leadership, African Studies, and Writing and Rhetoric curricula.
 Students in between high school and university are also welcome.